chhanganivarun/coding-in-circles/req_doc.md

 ## Functional Requirements

-### Functionalities provided to a guest
+- Signup/Login for User and Admin

-- can view other users profile.
+- Guests can view other users profile.

-- see questions title, text, allowed language and leaderboard.
+- Guests, users and admin can see questions title, text, allowed language and leaderboard.

-### Additional functionalities to a user

-- Signup/Login for User

 - User can add a problem